-For example, CDCR has created the Recall and Resentencing Referral Program ("RRRP") in 2018 to make these PC section 1170(d)(1) referrals.
+CDCR created the Recall and Resentencing Referral Program ("RRRP") in 2018 to make PC section 1170(d)(1) referrals.
 CDCR's pilot program began in June 2018, with a set of temporary criteria.
-However, these temporary criteria are not always followed and are not consistently shared with correctional staff.
-As of October 2019, CDCR has not yet published new draft Title 15 administrative regulations regarding the criteria they plan to use for the RRRP moving forward.
+However, these temporary criteria were not always followed or consistently shared with correctional staff.
+As of December 2019, CDCR began to use the criteria set forth in their new Title 15 emergency regulations.

-The criteria CDCR used in the PC section 1170(d)(1) pilot tended to exclude people with:
+The criteria CDCR uses are different for each PC section 1170(d)(1) resentencing cohort.